menu

 Occupations and Workforce

 Grovespring is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Grovespring is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Grovespring who work in teaching (53.33%), healthcare suport services (46.67%), and office and administrative support (0.00%).
+Overall, Grovespring is a town of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Grovespring who work in teaching (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

 Setting & Lifestyle

-Grovespring is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Grovespring does not have a public transit system used by locals to get to and from work.

 Demographics